jmanhart/framer-sketchbook/README.md

-## Framer Sketch Book

-### Framer Sketch Book for learning and testing!
+# 📐 Framer Sketch Book

-This is a running project and grab/use whatever you like!
+Running Sketchbook for Framer interactions and useful basics, tips, and tricks.

 ---------